 Some things are easy to fix.
 For example, you might notice that you’re feeling unproductive at a certain part of the day.
 Many people struggle to concentrate or be productive during afternoons.

 To fix this, complete your hardest tasks in the morning and let yourself do easier tasks in the afternoon.
 Other things aren’t as easy to fix.

 For example, you might struggle to focus because your work environment is too distracting.
 You may not be able to change environments, but you can make small changes to help you focus (like removing distractions or getting noise-canceling headphones to block out background noise).

 “We often miss opportunity because it’s dressed in overalls and looks like work”

 3. Make sure you’re setting reasonable expectations for yourself.

-If you’re feeling lazy and unproductive, it may be because you’re setting unreasonable expectations for yourself.
+The next step on how to stop being lazy is to make sure that you’re setting unreasonable expectations for yourself.
 If your goals don’t seem attainable, it’s easy to lose motivation and end up doing less.

 It may not be reasonable to believe that you’ll spend ten hours working on a physically strenuous project, for example.
 When deciding how much time you’ll spend working on your project, determine what is actually a reasonable goal.